 Filipinos believed that the POWs had money and attempted to sell

+a sock.
+As Cecil passed him he grabbed the

 sock.
-As Cecil passed him he grabbed

-the sock.
 The Filipino yelled at Cecil to give him

 his money.
 Cecil told the man that he did not have

 shot him or not.
 Cecil looked at the man and

 told him to shoot.